Woah, Can Anxiety Increase Your Risk of Cancer?

 To get a closer look, researchers looked at data on patients with GAD who also died from cancer, which was gathered as part of a previous study.
-Men with anxiety had double the risk of eventually dying from cancer.
-Strangely, they found that the same correlation does not exist for women—at least in their set of data (researchers suggest further testing to confirm that holds up.
+They found out that men with anxiety had double the risk of eventually dying from cancer.
+Strangely, the same correlation did not exist for women in their set of data, though researchers suggest further testing to confirm that holds up.

-David Nutt, a professor at Imperial College and ex-president of the ECNP, who has also run a U.K. clinic specializing in anxiety disorder, said the results did not surprise him.
-"The intense distress that these people suffer, often on a daily basis, is usually associated with a great deal of bodily stress that is bound to have a major impact on many physiological processes including immune supervision of cancerous cells."
+David Nutt, a professor at Imperial College who has also ran a U.K. clinic specializing in anxiety disorder, said the results did not surprise him.
+"The intense distress that these people suffer, often on a daily basis, is usually associated with a great deal of bodily stress that is bound to have a major impact on many physiological processes, including immune supervision of cancerous cells."

-So while the standout results of this study mainly pertain to men, it's undoubtedly true that anxiety (and other mental health disorders for that matter) need to be taken seriously as general physical health problems, too.
-And if you're concerned about this link between anxiety and cancer, understand that the study authors know there might be other lifestyle factors involved here, since people who are super anxious are more likely to self-medicate with substances that can also contribute to cancer risk (see: cigarettes and alcohol).
-And also remember that this particular research focuses only on GAD, so there's no immediate cause for concern if you have a different form of anxiety (like night anxiety or social anxiety).
-Sure, more research is definitely needed, it seems like this study is a step in the right direction toward figuring out the link between stress, anxiety, and illness.
-In the meantime, here are 7 chill yoga poses to help ease anxiety.
+So while the standout results of this study mainly pertain to men, it's undoubtedly true that anxiety (and other mental health disorders, for that matter) need to be taken seriously as general physical health problems, too.
+And if you're concerned about this link between anxiety and cancer, understand that the study authors know there might be other lifestyle factors involved, since people who are super anxious are more likely to self-medicate with substances that can also contribute to cancer risk (see: cigarettes and alcohol).
+It's also important to remember that this particular research focuses only on GAD, so there's no immediate cause for concern if you have a different form of anxiety (like night anxiety or social anxiety).
+Sure, more research is definitely needed, but this study is a step in the right direction toward figuring out the link between stress, anxiety, and illness.